luispedro/mahotas/docs/source/contributing.rst

 ----------

 If you compile mahotas in debug mode, then it will run slower but perform a lot of runtime checks.
-This is controlled by the ``DEBUG`` environment variable.

 There are two levels:

-1.  ``DEBUG=1`` This turns on assertions.
+1. A Meson ``debug`` build turns on assertions.
 The code will run slower, but probably not noticeably slower, except for very large images.
-2.  ``DEBUG=2`` This turns on the assertions and additionally uses the debug version of the C++ library (this only works if you are using GCC).
-Some of the internal code also picks up on the ``DEBUG=2`` and adds even more sanity checking.
-The result will be code that runs **much slower** as all operations done through iterators into standard containers are now checked (including many inner loop operations).
+2.  ``make debug`` uses a Meson ``debug`` build and additionally defines ``_GLIBCXX_DEBUG``.
+This only has an effect with libstdc++, but when available it enables checked iterators in the C++ standard library.
+The result will be code that runs **much slower** as many iterator operations are now checked.
 However, it catches many errors.

 The Makefile that comes with the source helps you::

     make clean
     make debug
-    make test
+    make tests

 will rebuild in debug mode and run all tests.
 When you are done testing, use the ``fast`` Make target to get the non-debug build::